reframe-hpc/reframe/docs/regression_test_api.rst

        This only has an effect if used with ``inherit_params=True``.

-.. py:function:: reframe.core.pipeline.RegressionTest.variable(name, *types, value=None, field=None)
+.. py:class:: reframe.core.pipeline.RegressionTest.variable(*types, value=None, field=None)

    Inserts a new regression test variable.
-   If argument ``value`` sets the default value for the variable.
+   The argument ``value`` sets the default value for the variable.
-   Thus, a variable may not be declared more than once.
-However, it is possible to alter a variable's value after it was declared by using the :func:`set_var` and :func:`require_var` directives.
+   A variable may not be declared more than once.
+However, it is possible to alter a variable's value after it was declared by simply assigning it a new value directly in the class body.
+   A variable may be set as required by simply assigning a variable as `required_variable`.
    Note that a variable must be defined before is referenced in the regression test.
 Otherwise, an :py:exc:`AttributeError` will be raised.

-   :param name: the variable name.
    :param types: the supported types for the variable.
    :param value: the default value assigned to the variable.
    :param field: the field validator to be used for this variable.